 Integrated Portfolio (practical coursework) 30% - A performance and composition chosen by the student in any style.

-Practical Component (practical coursework) 30% - Controlled conditions coursework: perform in a group and produce compositions based on set briefs.
+Practical Component (practical coursework) 30% - Perform in a group to produce an ensemble performance and create compositions based on set briefs.

 Listening and Appraising 40% - 1 hour listening exam assessing knowledge and understanding from AoS2, 3, 4 and 5.